parrotassassin15/Hacking-Notes/README.md

 # i hope these notes help you

-please do not use these to be a black hate please join the good guys
+please do not use these to be a black hat please join the good guys

+you dont need cherry tree for the pdf files